jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

 > So there's a neat rabbit-hole to follow!
-Z is a creation of Origin, and Origin was controlled by the Trinity Processors—particularly Ontos (since Pneuma and Logos kinda... died or something but the end)
+Z is a creation of Origin, and Origin was controlled by the Trinity Processors—particularly Ontos (since Pneuma and Logos kinda... died or something at the end of __XC2__, but their cores needed to be present to keep Ontos balanced).
+At the beginning of __Future Redeemed__, Z even speaks directly to Alpha/Ontos, calling him "my god," implying Ontos to be his creator.
+So the creation of Z kinda mirrors how Blades came to exist in Alrest in __XC2__ (but that happened at the direct behest of Klaus; who knows what exactly triggered Z to be born).

 ----